Google Pixel 9 vs Pixel 7: The Pinnacle of Pixel Evolution

 How does the new Pixel 9 fare against the Pixel 7?
 Well, totally unsurprisingly, the new phone score some great gains on the older Pixel.
 However, the difference isn't that great.
 This is attributable to the Tensor being not that focused on intergenerational performance improvements.

-The Pixel 9 will arrive with Android 14, which is peculiar: new Pixels usually arrive with this year's new Android flavor out of the box.
-Seems that Google needs some more time to work on Android 15, which will possibly arrive at a later date.
-The Pixel 7, on the other hand, currently runs Android 14 and will get Android 15 in the future
+The Pixel 9 initially arrived with Android 14, as Google needed some more time to work on Android 15.
+In late 2024, both the Pixel 9 and Pixel 7 run Android 15, which is.
+The Pixel 7, on the other hand, currently runs Android 14 and will get Android 15 in the future.

-In terms of software support, the Pixel 9 scores seven years of major Android updates, security patches, and feature drops, until 2030.
-The Pixel 7, on the other hand, will be supported for two more years, until 2026.
+The Pixel 9 will receive Android updates, security updates, and feature drops for seven years until 2030.
+The Pixel 7, on the other hand, will be supported until 2026.

 Camera